frostyaxe/docs.cucumber.io/content/docs/cucumber/reporting.md

 * [Cluecumber](https://github.com/trivago/cluecumber-report-plugin) - Maven plugin for clear and concise Cucumber reporting.
 * [Cucelastic] (https://github.com/AshisRaj/cucelastic-maven-plugin) - Maven plugin to push test report data into Elastic Search to enable users to plugin UI agnostic tools like Kibana to visualize a dynamic and easy sharable report/dashboad with the possibility to filter and analyze the data, extend and share it across teams.
 * [cucumber-reporting-plugin](https://gitlab.com/monochromata-de/cucumber-reporting-plugin) - A Cucumber plugin which produces pretty HTML reports using [cucumber-reporting](https://github.com/damianszczepanik/cucumber-reporting)

+* [CucuReporter](https://github.com/frostyaxe/CucuReporter) - This spring boot java application is primarily created to read the cucumber json report(s) and creates the cucumber report in HTML format.
+It generates html reports with charts showing the results of cucumber runs.
+As it is a spring boot application, any user can view the report just by using a URL.